 There is a strong link between Caregiver ID programs and the introduction or expansion of family presence policies in hospitals.
 Offering an identification card, badge or lanyard is a concrete and visible way to recognize and validate caregivers and remove barriers to their participation as a member of the care team.

 To make it easier for hospitals to introduce a Caregiver ID program to coincide with or enhance their Family Presence policies, we developed a set of tools and resources to draw on.
 Check out our toolkit online to access an implementation checklist, case studies and the Caregiver ID visual icon.

 WEBINAR: Including Caregiver ID initiatives as part of Family Presence and Open Visiting Policies in Ontario

 On Thursday June 6 at 12:30 p.m. – 1:30 p.m.
-(EST), The Change Foundation and OHA will be co-hosting a webinar for those who want to learn more about this research on family presence and open visiting policies, and how Caregiver ID initiatives can play an important role in a family presence culture.
+(EST), The Change Foundation and OHA co-hosted a webinar for those who wanted to learn more about this research on family presence and open visiting policies, and how Caregiver ID initiatives can play an important role in a family presence culture.

-You will also hear from a healthcare provider who led the implementation in a hospital.
-She will share lessons learned and helpful reflections on how to integrate a Caregiver ID initiative with the introduction of a family presence policy.
+Attendees also heard from a healthcare provider who led the implementation in a hospital.
+She shared lessons learned and helpful reflections on how to integrate a Caregiver ID initiative with the introduction of a family presence policy.